 Complete IT discovery was executed to uncover and inventory all of the servers, applications, and services at each agency and to understand the types of centralized services that would be needed in a consolidated environment.
-A data gathering, sharing, and monitoring tool was set up as a repository for all consolidation documents and accessible by agency IT staff and the data center team.
+A data gathering, sharing, and monitoring tool was set up as a repository for all consolidation documents and made accessible by agency IT staff and the data center team.
 This ensured everyone was working from the same set of data and a clear process for tracking action items.

 Complexity Simplified & Risks Mitigated

 Risk is a part of every data center consolidation, and complexity exacerbates this reality.
 We simplified the environment by locking down configurations and making no upgrades during consolidation.
-Predefined plans of action and rollback plans were established in the event risks were realized and instituted thorough testing.
+Predefined migration plans and rollback plans were established in the event risks were realized, and we instituted thorough testing.

 Furthermore, agencies IT staff were on board with both the plans and the testing.
 By ensuring rigid control, aggressive risk management, and robust contingency planning, we prevented any unplanned outages.